aiblocks/docs/guides/get-started/transactions.md

     <code-example name="Build a Transaction">

     ```js
-    var transaction = new StellarSdk.TransactionBuilder(sourceAccount)
+    var transaction = new AiBlocksSdk.TransactionBuilder(sourceAccount)
     ```

     ```java
-    // use Network.PUBLIC to create a transaction for the Stellar public network
+    // use Network.PUBLIC to create a transaction for the AiBlocks public network
     Transaction transaction = new Transaction.Builder(sourceAccount, Network.TESTNET)
     ```